 - Step 3: Invest wisely.
 Instead of letting your savings sleep on 0% interest rate bank accounts, start investing your money in productive assets.
 Productive assets are key in your strategy as they can produce cash flow and therefore passive income for you.
 While you are still working actively, reinvest your earnings to leverage the power of compounding interest for maximum returns.

-We personally love dividends as a nice source of passive income (in Germany) over a long period of time.
-The US-American money management company Hartford Funds published a study that dividends accounted on average for 40% of the total return of the S&P 500 index from 1930 to 2021.
+Dividends are a nice source of passive income (in Germany) over a long period of time.
+The US-American money management company Hartford Funds published a study in that dividends accounted on average for 40% of the total return of the S&P 500 index from 1930 to 2021.
 Reinvested dividends are even more powerful.
 84% of the total return of the S&P 500 index since the year 1960 would be attributed to dividends when reinvested.

 Advantages of passive income from dividends: